Ashley Olsen: Personal life

 In 2001, Olsen began dating Columbia University quarterback Matt Kaplan, whom she met while attending high school.
 The couple split amicably in 2004.
 Olsen later called the relationship "pretty boring."
 In 2008, Olsen began dating actor Justin Bartha.
 Throughout their relationship, which ended amicably in 2011, they were rumored to be engaged.
 In 2014, Olsen began a relationship with director Bennett Miller.
 The relationship ended at an unknown date.

 In February 2005, Olsen filed a $40 million lawsuit against tabloid magazine National Enquirer for depicting her as being involved in a drug scandal.
-Later that year in October, the tabloid eventually apologized to Olsen and stated it did not intend to suggest that she was involved in the scandal.
+The tabloid later apologized to Olsen and stated it did not intend to suggest that she was involved in the scandal.

 Olsen began a relationship with artist Louis Eisner in October 2017.
 Eisner is the son of Eric Eisner, former president of The Geffen Company and a philanthropist who founded the Young Eisner Scholars.
-In July 2019, Olsen sparked engagement rumors after she was spotted wearing a ring on her finger.
+He is the cousin of former Disney CEO Michael Eisner.
 They married on December 28, 2022, in Bel Air, Los Angeles.
 In 2023, Olsen gave birth to a son.
 The family lives together in New York City.